-Capital gains realised upon disposal of privately held assets are tax free on the federal level as well as on the cantonal and communal level, except for gains on the sale of real estate, which are taxed on the cantonal and communal level.
+Capital gains realised upon disposal of privately held assets are taxfree on the federal level as well as on the cantonal and communal level, except for gains on the sale of real estate, which are taxed on the cantonal and communal level.

 All cantons levy real estate property gains tax on the gains realised in connection with the sale of Swiss real property.
-The applicable tax rate varies greatly depending on the canton and depending on the duration of the holding of the property.
-In order to prevent speculation, short-term holding triggers increased taxation which can go up to 63%.
+The applicable tax rate varies greatly depending on the canton and the duration the property has been held.
+In order to prevent speculation, short-term holding triggers increased taxation, which can go up to 63%.
 Normally, the tax rate applicable to real estate capital gains varies between approximately 3% (for very long holding periods) and 25%.
 Disposals of shareholdings in real property companies are also subject to real property capital gains tax as the share transfer constitutes an economic transfer of ownership of the property.

 Not subject to income tax are, in principle, capital gains on moveable property such as financial assets.
-In certain instances income taxation may nevertheless arise, for instance, if the person acts as a professional securities dealer.
+In certain instances, income taxation may nevertheless arise; for instance, if the person acts as a professional securities dealer.

-3.3 What other direct taxes (if any) apply to persons who become established in your jurisdiction?
+2.3 What other direct taxes (if any) apply to persons who become established in your jurisdiction?